Welcome to Apprenticeships+

 As each Apprenticeship is different depending on the Apprentice and the employer there is no set duration for an Apprenticeship.
 Some Apprenticeships may last for anywhere between 12-24 months, whereas others may be as long as 48 months.

-From Business Skills Training Courses to Science, Dental & Pharmacy, we’ve got 15 sectors for you to find the right apprenticeship.
+From IT & Computing to Business Skills Training Courses, we’ve got 13 sectors for you to find the right apprenticeship.

 Apprentice Standards have been designed by employers with the focus now being on developing skills needed for the available job role.
 As a result, the employer is heavily involved with the planning and eventual progression of the Apprenticeship in order to ensure that the Apprentice undergoing the training will develop the right skills, knowledge and behaviour for the job.
 Use the button to access our Apprenticeship Standard overviews which will breakdown what is covered by each standard and their method of assessment.